ArctosDB/documentation-wiki/_documentation/identifications.markdown

 alternative methods enhance the value of the specimen.

+## Scientific Name

-**Scientific Name:** There is a distinction between Scientific Name here in determinations, as opposed to [Scientific Name as it is used in the taxonomy table](taxonomy/#scientific_name).
+ There is a distinction between Scientific Name here in determinations, as opposed to [Scientific Name as it is used in the taxonomy table](taxonomy/#scientific_name).
 The latter is a term from a table serving as a taxonomic look-up (or authority).
 Here, it is a